 Between February 1948 and January 1949 London Transport took delivery of 77 Q1 class trolleybuses (fleet numbers 1765 – 1841), which included 1812.
 These were purchased to replace the 60 ‘Didlers’ which had inauguarated trolleybus operation in London in 1931 and 17 trolleybuses lost to enemy action during World War 2.

 All 77 vehicles were allocated to Fulwell depot and 1812 entered service in September 1948, operating on routes 601-605.
-A second batch of 50 Q1s (1842-1891) entered service in 1952 replacing some non-standard and several early vehicles beyond economic repair.
+A second batch of 50 Q1s (1842-1891) entered service in 1952 replacing some non-standard and several early vehicles that were beyond economic repair.

 Withdrawal of the Q1s commenced in November 1960.
 1812's claim to fame was that following an overhaul she was temporarily transferred to Hanwell Garage in November 1960 and operated the last trolleybus journey from Uxbridge to Hanwell Broadway on 8 November 1960.
 1812 remained in service until 31 January 1961.